chrissawma/GridandFlex/README.md

 # GridandFlex
-just experiments with flex and grid properties coupled with some animations
+just experiments with flex and grid properties coupled with some original SVG animations (Pre AI)